 The department features several performing groups: the Community Choir, a vocal ensemble called the Arkansas Northeastern College Singers, and The Show Choir.
 Student, faculty, and community participation is encouraged and solicited in the performing groups.
 An audition with the director is required for the Arkansas Northeastern Singers and The Show Choir.

 Be An Artist

 The opportunity for experienced art instruction is available.
 Under instruction, beginning artists have developed into quality painters of still lifes, portraits, and landscapes.
+Watercolor, acrylics and drawing are the primary media used.

 Food Services